-But as you likely know, cooking is a more forgiving art than baking.
+As you probably already know, cooking is a much more forgiving art than baking.
 Baking, well it requires precision, solid recipes, and clear instructions.

-So to mitigate potential DIY disasters, I brought on as much help as possible in the form of the Tartine cookbook.
+So to mitigate any potential DIY disasters, I've referred to the professionals from Tartine cookbook.
 With its timeless collection of classics, I figured we cannot go wrong with this wild mushroom tart.

-This recipe for Wild Mushroom Tart comes from the cookbook.
-I’ve made it successfully three times now, and enjoyed it immensely each time.
-I would be so happy if someone else tried it and loved it nearly as much!
+I've made this tart successfully many times now, and enjoyed it immensely each time.
+I would be so happy if you tried it and loved it nearly as much!

 Let me tell you about Tartine for a moment.

-Tartine is a neighborhood bakery in San Francisco’s Mission District, owned by husband and wife team Elisabeth Prueitt and Chad Robertson.
+Tartine is a neighborhood bakery in San Francisco's Mission District.
+It's owned by husband and wife team Elisabeth Prueitt and Chad Robertson.

 Together, they have created what is arguably the most famous bakery in the United States.
-(Well, Bon Appétit just said it in April.)
-But the evidence bears that out.
+(Well, Bon Appétit said it.)

 Robertson continues to travel the world to learn how he can improve his bread even further.
 These days, according to Bon Appétit, he is focused on figuring out how to bring an "artisanal industrial bread" to the mass market.